 Project Valuation and Scope

-Las Vegas uses a percentage-based fee structure where permit costs range from 0.5-2% of total project cost.
+Las Vegas uses a valuation-based fee formula with separate plan check and permit/inspection fees, not a flat percentage.
 Higher-value projects trigger higher permit fees and more rigorous plan review requirements.

 A $50,000 kitchen remodel might require a $750 permit fee.
 A $300,000 home addition?
 That could cost $3,000 or more.
 The city's residential construction tax adds 1% of construction valuation (or $1,000 per dwelling unit, whichever is less) for apartments and condominiums.